Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Introduction

-Given their feebly interacting properties, the underlying theories of DM and neutrino mass generation may be interconnected.
+Given their feebly-interacting properties, the underlying theories of DM and neutrino mass generation may be interconnected.
 In certain models, neutrinos play a role analogous to DM, although they are generally considered distinct.
-Notably, some models posit DM as essential for mediating interactions necessary for neutrino mass generation, such as in scotogenic~\cite{Ma:2006km,Hirsch:2013ola}, dark linear~\cite{CarcamoHernandez:2023atk,Batra:2023bqj}, and inverse seesaw mechanisms~\cite{Mandal:2019oth}.
-Moreover, in Dirac seesaw mechanisms, the symmetry envisioned to preserve lepton number and prohibit Majorana mass terms also stabilizes the DM~\cite{deGouvea:2015pea,Ma:2015mjd,CentellesChulia:2016rms,CentellesChulia:2016fxr,CentellesChulia:2017koy,CentellesChulia:2018gwr,CentellesChulia:2018bkz,Gu:2019ohx,Gu:2019ird}.
-This pursuit of a novel model wherein Dirac neutrino mass is generated by the seesaw mechanism with heavy fermionic DM in the internal line is of great scientific importance.
+In particular, some models posit DM as essential for mediating interactions necessary for neutrino mass generation, such as in scotogenic~\cite{Ma:2006km,Hirsch:2013ola,Borah:2016lrl}, dark linear~\cite{CarcamoHernandez:2023atk,Batra:2023bqj}, and inverse seesaw mechanisms~\cite{Mandal:2019oth,CentellesChulia:2020dfh}.
+Moreover, in Dirac seesaw mechanisms, the symmetry envisioned to preserve the lepton number and prohibit Majorana mass terms also stabilizes the DM~\cite{deGouvea:2015pea,Ma:2015mjd,CentellesChulia:2016rms,CentellesChulia:2016fxr,CentellesChulia:2017koy,CentellesChulia:2018gwr,CentellesChulia:2018bkz,Gu:2019ohx,Gu:2019ird}.
+Along this line of research, model building or a specific realization of the existing model in which the Dirac neutrino mass is generated by the seesaw mechanism with heavy fermionic DM is of great scientific importance~\cite{Ma:2021szi,Ma:2021bzl}.
+In addition, the classification of the inverse seesaw family for Dirac neutrinos~\cite{CentellesChulia:2020dfh} and the specific realization with DM~\cite{Gu:2019gzy} is explored.

-In pursuit of simplicity and minimalism, this paper aims to construct an unexplored Dirac seesaw model, generate neutrino masses and mixing, and account for the dark matter relic abundance.
-The structure of this paper is organized as follows.
-Section~\ref{sec:model} details the model construction, focusing on symmetries, field content, the Yukawa interaction Lagrangian, which generates neutrino and charged lepton masses, and the scalar potential, resulting in scalar masses and their interactions.
-Phenomenological consequences are discussed in section~\ref{sec:phnmlgy}, where we show that the model explains neutrino normal mass ordering, oscillation parameters, and DM relic abundance, and also provides predictions.
-Section~\ref{sec:conclusions} presents concluding remarks.
+The $Z_3$ symmetry is the minimal symmetry that forbids the right-handed neutrino Majorana mass terms, thus preserving their Dirac nature.
+This symmetry could originate from spontaneous breaking of larger symmetries, such as gauged $U(1)_L$~\cite{Ma:2021fre}, $U_{B-L}$~\cite{Ma:2015mjd}, or emerge through lepton flavor triality in $A_4$ symmetry~\cite{Ma:2010gs,He:2006dk,Cao:2011df}.
+In pursuit of such a minimal framework, we present a concrete realization of the Dirac seesaw mechanism based on $Z_2\times Z_3$ symmetry that simultaneously explains neutrino mass generation, flavor mixing, and the observed DM relic abundance.

+The paper is organized as follows: section~\ref{sec:model} presents the model construction, specifying symmetry assignments, field content, and the Yukawa Lagrangian governing lepton masses.
+We further analyze the scalar potential, which determines the mass spectrum and interactions of the scalar sector.
+Section~\ref{sec:phnmlgy} details the phenomenological consequences, demonstrating that the model successfully accommodates neutrino oscillation data with normal mass ordering and explains the consistent DM relic density.
+We additionally examine constraints from lepton flavor violation processes and LHC searches for exotic leptons.
+Section~\ref{sec:conclusions} summarizes our findings and discusses their broader implications.
+The technical aspects of the analysis are provided in two appendices.